mael-insa/d7020e_lab3_mael/examples/EX1_README.md

 Already at this point you have learned to reap the benefits of symbolic execution though the `symex` tool is in early stages.

-As an aside: Regarding saturating arithmetics, if extreme/optimal performance is required, the Rust compiler allows to exploit hardware supported saturating arithmetics by means of compiler intrinsics (in this case the `saturating_add` intrinsic).
-However, intrinsics are not yet stabilized thus requires the nightly compiler.
+As an aside: Regarding saturating arithmetics, if extreme/optimal performance is required, the Rust compiler allows to exploit hardware supported saturating arithmetics by means of compiler intrinsics, in this case the [saturating_add](https://doc.rust-lang.org/std/intrinsics/fn.saturating_add.html) intrinsic.
+However, (this) intrinsic is not yet stabilized thus requires the nightly compiler.